-The general guidelines and process for this set of one-time experimental courses has been approved by the Educational Policy Committee (EPC), while the specific courses will be approved by the Committee on Curriculum and Calendar (CCC), based on recommendations made by other campus groups with relevant expertise and stake.
+The general guidelines and process for this set of one-time experimental courses were approved by the Educational Policy Committee (EPC).
+Under the updated governance structure, the AAC now approves the guidelines and process while the CRC will approve specific courses, based on recommendations made by other campus groups with relevant expertise and stake.

 The pedagogical innovation/course (re)design courses will be assessed for their impact on their faculty instructors and the enrolled students, as well as their broader institutional impact (including assessment of the redesigned course once it is taught).
 Results of that assessment will inform future conversations about whether to refine and further institutionalize the practice of offering such courses.